-Biden still touts ‘Build Back Better,’ but what does that mean?
+Biden still touts Build Back Better, but what does that mean?

 Manchin has signaled that he does not want to negotiate such a bill in earnest until at least March.
 To appease one of his demands — that any package should move through the regular legislative process — the chairmen are tentatively planning hearings in coming weeks on different parts of a new social spending package, the people said.

-The group includes Sen. Ron Wyden (D-Ore.), chairman of the Finance Committee; Sen. Patty Murray (D-Wash.), head of the Health, Education, Labor and Pensions (HELP) Committee; and Sen. Thomas R. Carper (D-Del.), who leads the Senate Committee on Environment and Public Works.
+The group includes Sen. Ron Wyden (D-Ore.), chairman of the Finance Committee; Sen. Patty Murray (D-Wash.), head of the Health, Education, Labor and Pensions (HELP) Committee; and Sen. Thomas R. Carper (D-Del.), who leads the Committee on Environment and Public Works.

-Wyden said that for the moment, he is not caught up in the exact timing of a bill.
-“What I’m telling everybody is look, I’d like to have this done sooner or later,’ ” Wyden said.
+Wyden said that, for the moment, he is not caught up in the exact timing of a bill.
+“What I’m telling everybody is: 'Look, I’d like to have this done sooner or later,’ ” Wyden said.
 “So I’m just going to be focused on building the case.”

 The House-passed version of Build Back Better would make record investments in combating climate change, and its collapse has unnerved environmental activists and put pressure on Biden to find other ways to demonstrate that he is taking action to protect the environment and fight global warming.

-Biden traveled to Ohio Thursday to promote the bipartisan infrastructure law he signed last year, and during his speech, he highlighted the $1 billion in funding from the law that will go toward cleaning and restoring environmentally degraded sites around the Great Lakes.
+Biden traveled to Ohio on Thursday to promote the bipartisan infrastructure law he signed last year, and during his speech, he highlighted the $1 billion in funding from the law that will go toward cleaning and restoring environmentally degraded sites around the Great Lakes.

-Manchin, when he pulled out of negotiations with the White House on Build Back Better last year, voiced concerns about the costs of the package, its climate provisions, its impact on the deficit and its effect on rising inflation.
+Manchin, when he pulled out of negotiations with the White House on Build Back Better last year, voiced concerns about the cost of the package, its climate provisions, its impact on the deficit and its effect on rising inflation.
 This week, he said he still sees factors that give him pause.

 “I saw inflation come a long time ago.
-I knew the geopolitical unrest was there and it’s now heightened more than ever, and covid was uncertain,” Manchin said.
+I knew the geopolitical unrest was there, and it’s now heightened more than ever, and covid was uncertain,” Manchin said.
 “So all these uncertainties, we’re saying, wait a minute.
 This is too much.”

-“No one seems to have a timetable, really,” he added, pointing to other congressional priorities, such as a government funding bill, as more urgent priorities.
+“No one seems to have a timetable, really,” he added, pointing to other congressional priorities, such as a government funding bill, as more urgent.

-Beyond the many challenges of passing a bill in a midterm election year — and doing so under strict Senate rules limiting what can be passed with a simple majority — looms another question: What should Democrats call the plan now?
+Beyond the challenges of passing a bill in a midterm election year — and doing so under strict Senate rules limiting what can be passed with a simple majority — looms another question: What should Democrats call the plan now?

-Some, such as Sen. Brian Schatz (D-Hawaii), have suggested rebranding the measure and killing off the “Build Back Better” name for good, since it has become associated with Biden’s sweeping social agenda that at one point approached $6 trillion before being whittled down.
+Some, such as Sen. Brian Schatz (D-Hawaii), have suggested rebranding the measure and killing off the “Build Back Better” name for good because it has become associated with Biden’s sweeping social agenda that at one point approached $6 trillion before being whittled down.
 Psaki has said the White House is open to renaming the package as long as some version of it gets passed.

-“I don’t think it matters what you call it, and I think that the substance of the bill is deeply popular, and so I think it’s good for (Biden) to be out there talking about it,” Schatz said.
+“I don’t think it matters what you call it, and I think that the substance of the bill is deeply popular, and so I think it’s good for [Biden] to be out there talking about it,” Schatz said.
 “What you name it is secondary to putting together the bill and getting 51 votes.”

 But Biden does not seem ready to give up the Build Back Better name just yet.